-One area that Agile working has proven particularly popular is within the software development industry, where use of the initially visionary theories allowed teams to work better together and prioritise the end user - rather than becoming siloed in their own tasks; losing scope of the longer term picture.
+One area that Agile working has proven particularly popular is within the bespoke software development industry, where use of the initially visionary theories allowed teams to work better together and prioritise the end user - rather than becoming siloed in their own tasks; losing scope of the longer term picture.
 For many who have worked in a high performing team of this nature, there is nothing better than being able to share successes through building a new platform or solution with a team of people who are truly engaged in the process.
 But how do you use Agile methodology to enable you to create these high performing teams within your own business?

 What does Agile mean?

-The Agile process is typically used by software development teams, and involves working in small teams over short time frames, involving system users in the process, as well as developers.
+The Agile process is typically used by a leading software development service company, and involves working in small teams over short time frames, involving system users in the process, as well as developers.
 What this means is that the process is able to take on an iterative approach, responding directly to feedback from the customer and prioritising customer satisfaction over all else.
 Agile is all about adaptability, which is why involving end users in the process can help promote faster response times to changing requirements, and evaluations of the software or product throughout the development cycle.

 As a theory, the Agile method is thought to have begun back in the 1970’s, as a reaction against the traditional approaches to project development - due to perceived weaknesses.
 Pioneers of the approach felt that it produced the most logical and effective way of developing a project, in particular, software.